 My name is Lori and I have been wearing wigs and hair extensions for over six years.
 I love dying my hair.
 Including my synthetic hairs.
 Over the years, I’ve tried a couple of techniques that have been successful.

 In this article, I will work with my team member Alexis, a cosmetologist to provide you with three methods that you can use to dye synthetic extensions.
 I’ll be going through how to use fabric dye, food coloring, and acrylic paint.

 Keep reading to learn more!

 Here are our most recommended methods to dye synthetic extensions.

 Method 1: Fabric Dye

-Synthetic hair is not naturally porous like natural hair, so synthetic extensions will not absorb regular hair dye like natural hair.
+Synthetic hair is not naturally porous like natural hair, these man-made extensions will not absorb regular hair dye like natural hair.
 I have found that fabric dye is pretty effective.
 Try to find a dye specifically for polyester/synthetic material.
 I like Rit Dye More Synthetic.

 Step 1: Heat a pot of water to a boil.
 This is no exact science, but a good rule of thumb is about 3 tsp of dye for every cup of water.
 Use more dye for a more vibrant color or more water for a more muted or pastel color.

 Once the water is boiling, reduce to a simmer and mix in the dye.